vala-lang/valdo/README.md

 The substitutions will be applied in the order they appear, one after another.

-[^1]: You can specify `"auto": true` for the variable to make it completely automatic, so there's no prompting of the user.
+[^1]: You can specify `"auto": true` for the variable to make it completely automatic, so there's no prompting the user.
 This is useful when generating variable names in build scripts, for example.